China

 - Specification (refers to packaging type)

-- Inner Label: English and Chinese
+- Inner Label: (Chinese and English)

 - Product name